MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/tab-bars.md

 ms.date: 03/16/2017
 ---

-# Working with Tab Bar Controller
+# Working with tvOS Tab Bar Controllers in Xamarin

-_This article covers designing and working with Tab Bar Controller inside of a Xamarin.tvOS app._

 For many types of tvOS apps, primary navigation is presented as a Tab Bar running across the top of the screen.
 The user swipes left and right across the list of possible Categories and the content area below the changes to reflect the user's selection.